 Availability- The amount of people allowed on the trail at any one time is limited to a small number (Currently 60).
 Permits often sell out and during busy times of the year can sell out quickly.
-Currently the State is only issuing permits 30-days out.
+Currently the State is only issuing permits 90-days out (Up from 30-days earlier this year).
 Get your permits early to ensure you will be able to visit Kalalau.

 In addition to a permit, you’ll also need a separate parking reservation or drop-off arrangement.

 Limited overnight parking is available for campers with overnight permits for Napali Coast State Wilderness Park.
 Camping permits must be acquired from State Parks prior to purchasing overnight parking.
-These spots are available for purchase up to 30-days in advance and users will be charged for the number of days your vehicle occupies the lot (e.g. a one night stay will require paying for 2-days, a 4-night stay will require paying for 5-days, etc.) Visit GoHaena.com to reserve a parking spot.
+Users will be charged for the number of days your vehicle occupies the lot (e.g. a one night stay will require paying for 2-days, a 4-night stay will require paying for 5-days, etc.) Visit GoHaena.com to reserve a parking spot.

 Other overnight parking options include limited overnight parking at Aliʻi Kai Resort in Princeville.
 Call (808) 826-9988 for details and reservations.
 Finding legal overnight parking anywhere else on the North Shore is a problem.
 If you are staying at a hotel the night before you hike, I’d suggest arranging something with your hotel if they allow it.
 Or, ditch the rental car and taxi/rideshare into the trail head.

 Online Permit System

 You can check for permit availability and purchase camping permits online.
 Visit the Hawaii Department of Land and Natural Resource Online Reservation System to reserve your permit.

 - Visit the Hawaii DLNR reservation system at this link.